mandydoumane/mandydoumane/README.md

 - 👋 Hi, I’m @mandydoumane
-- 👀 I’m interested in le développement web, la gestion de projet et tout ce qui est en rapport avec le milieu équin
+- 👀 I’m interested in web development, project management and everything related to the equine environment
-- 🌱 I’m currently learning la conception et le management digital
+- 🌱 I’m currently learning digital design and management
-- 💞️ I’m looking to collaborate on rien pour l'instant
+- 💞️ I’m looking to collaborate on nothing for the moment
-- 📫 How to reach me ...
-Sur linkedin
+- 📫 How to reach me ... in linkedin

 <!---
 mandydoumane/mandydoumane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.